 Home buyers can qualify for a FHA Loan After Loan Modification one year after the loan modification and need to provide the lender with 12 months of timely payments.

-- Mortgage borrowers can qualify for FHA Loan with prior mortgage late payments but most lenders want to see timely mortgage payments in past 12 months.
+- But most lenders want to see timely mortgage payments in past 12 months

-Borrowers who had 120 days late payments on their mortgage payment history but has been current the past 12 months and are denied a FHA Loan because they are told that is a pre-foreclosure can contact Gustan Cho at 800-900-8569 or text Gustan Cho at 262-716-8151 or email us at firstname.lastname@example.org.
+Borrowers who had 120 days late payments on their mortgage payment history but has been current the past 12 months and are denied a FHA Loan can qualify for mortgage.
+If borrowers are told that is a pre-foreclosure by lenders, they are wrong.
+Please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at firstname.lastname@example.org.
 We are available 7 days a week, evenings, weekends, and holidays.